Our Palliative Care Team

 Latifat Adeyemi, MS, ANP-BC is a Board Certified Adult Nurse Practitioner, who completed subspecialty training in Palliative Care and received a Master’s Degree from New York University.
 She also earned a B.A. in Speech Language Pathology from The State University of New York at Buffalo and a B.S. from The College of New Rochelle.
 Mrs. Adeyemi joined the Palliative Care team summer of 2014, after working more than 7 years as an Oncology/Hematology Registered Nurse at New York Langone Medical Center.

-Kathleen DiGangi Condon, ANP-BC is a Board Certified Adult Nurse Practitioner in the Division of Palliative Medicine.
-Kate earned her B.S. and M.S from Columbia University’s School of Nursing.
+Kathleen DiGangi Condon, DNP, MA, ANP-BC is a Board Certified Adult Nurse Practitioner in the Division of Palliative Medicine and Bioethics.
+Dr. DiGangi Condon earned her Doctor of Nursing Practice at Stony Brook University, where her research focused on the role of a nurse-administered palliative screening tool on medical ICU nurses' moral distress.
+She received her B.S. and M.S from Columbia University’s School of Nursing.
 She also holds a B.A. from the College of the Holy Cross and an M.A. from the University of Notre Dame.

-Kate joined NYU Winthrop in May of 2013 from Montefiore Medical Center in the Bronx, where she served as a nurse practitioner on the Palliative care service.
-She also established an inpatient Palliative care consult service at St. Barnabas Hospital in the Bronx.
-Prior to that Kate practiced as a registered nurse on the comprehensive transplant unit at Columbia Presbyterian Medical Center.
-Kate is an Instructor in Medicine at New York Medical College in Valhalla, New York, where she teaches bioethics to first and second year medical students.
-She has lectured at Columbia University’s School of Nursing on pain, Palliative care, and ethics.
+Dr. DiGangi Condon joined NYU Winthrop in May of 2013 from Montefiore Medical Center in the Bronx, where she served as a nurse practitioner on the palliative care service.
+She also established an inpatient palliative care consult service at St. Barnabas Hospital in the Bronx.
+As a registered nurse, she practiced on the comprehensive transplant unit at Columbia Presbyterian Medical Center.
+Dr. DiGangi Condon is an Instructor in Medicine at New York Medical College in Valhalla, New York, where she teaches bioethics to first and second year medical students.
+She has lectured at Columbia University’s School of Nursing on pain, palliative care, and ethics.

 Maria Christine Santos, MS, RN, ANP-BC, ACHPN, CCRN-CSC is a Board Certified Adult Nurse Practitioner.
 Christine earned a B.S and M.S. in Nursing, with a subspecialty in Palliative Care, from New York University’s College of Nursing.